Tyger (heraldry): Mythology

-It is supposed to have its home in Hyrcania in Persia and its swiftness is supposed to have given its name to "tygris", the Persian word for "arrow", and to the swift River Tigris.
+The tyger was said to have its home in Armenia.
+Its swiftness was supposed to have given its name to "tygris", the Persian word for "arrow", and to the swift River Tigris.

 If pursued by a tyger, it was supposed to be possible to get away from it by leaving a mirror, which would perplex the tyger, or entrance it in admiration of its own beauty.
-As a result, tygers are sometimes depicted looking in a mirror.
+A variant of this account claimed this to be a method used by hunters when taking a tygress' cubs, who would scatter mirrors behind themselves so that the creature will cease her pursuit either to admire her own beauty or because she mistakes her reflection for one of her cubs.
+As a result, tygers are sometimes depicted looking in a mirror, although this particular device is overall uncommon.